ZLester/HR-Yearbook/README.md

 ### Nightmare Mode
 * Create a 'profile wall' subview for each student that allows users to leave comments
-* Persist those comments via the provided mongodb
+* Persist those comments via your local mongo database

 ### API Endpoints